 Presence of colloidal dispersions, detergent micelles and other particles with dynamic surface structure that cannot be distinguished from solid polymer particles and soluble polymer macromolecules at the nanoscale measurement range (including aggregates) confounding the interpretation of particle size analyses at the nanoscale.

 A lower limit was considered to be important for enforcement purposes as well as to provide legal certainty for actors placing products on the EU market.
 A limit of 1 nm was set on the basis that this was the lower limit already established by the EU nanomaterial definition (1 to 100 nm).
-An alternative lower limit of 1 µm was considered but excluded on the basis that microplastics particles smaller than this size are known to be widely used in products; e.g. as opacifiers, fragrance encapsulation, binder particles in latex/emulsion paints (see below).
+An alternative lower limit of 1 µm (1 000 nm) was considered but excluded on the basis that microplastics particles smaller than this size are known to be widely used in products; e.g. as opacifiers, fragrance encapsulation, binder particles in latex/emulsion paints (see below).

-A particle with 1 nm dimensions is equivalent to the length of three water molecules in row, or a single molecule of octane (C8).
+A particle with 1 nm dimensions is equivalent to the length of three water molecules in row, or a single molecule of octane (C8H18).
 Other examples of nanoscale structures include ‘carbon buckyballs’ with a diameter of ~1 nm and carbon nanotubes with a diameter of ~1.3 nm.
 DNA has a diameter of ~2.5 nm.
 ATP synthase (a protein) has a diameter of ~10 nm.
 Certain grades of carbon black (not a REACH polymer) have been characterised as having a mean particle size distribution of 40 nm.
-According to information provided by the European Crop Protection Association, polymers with an estimated molecular weight of >~500 g/mol or ~35 C/N/O atoms potentially become large enough to trigger their categorisation as microplastics under the adopted lower limit of 1 nm.
+According to information provided by the European Crop Protection Association, polymers with an estimated molecular weight of >~500 g/mol or ~35 C/N/O atoms potentially become large enough to trigger their categorisation as microplastics using a lower size limit of 1 nm (if other relevant criteria are met).

 Although it is technically possible for a substance to be a polymer (under REACH) at the nanoscale, e.g. <100 nm, it is not certain that such materials would be consistent with the ‘microplastic concern’, which is associated with particles containing solid polymers present in a network polymer matrix; possibly together with other substances (e.g. impurities from manufacture, pigments, plasticisers, etc.).